* PRICES SUBJECT TO CHANGE

 For the safety and health of all the horses we REQUIRE every horse entering our property to be current on all the following vaccinations with approximate cost:

-5) Dental $260 (dentals should be done annually.
+5) Dental $375 (dentals are done annually.
 If you are not sure please contact us)

-Twice per year (spring and fall) there will be a vet day for vaccines through Slate Creek Animal Hospital or Loomis Basin Equine Medical Center as well as Tony Basile who is an equine dental specialist.
+Twice per year (spring and fall) there will be a vet day for vaccines through Slate Creek Animal Hospital as Tony Basile who is an equine dental specialist.

 Horses must be current on all vaccines listed above upon arrival and remain current while at the facility.
-Proof of vaccines must be turned in to stable representatives along with the boarding agreement.
+Proof of vaccines must be turned in to stable representatives along with the boarding agreement and fecal test.

 ****THERE ARE NO EXCEPTIONS WITHOUT A DOCUMENTED REASON FROM THE VET***